 sin(x) sine

-cos(x) cosine
+$\cos(x)$ cosine

-tan(x) tangent (x shall not be:, $-\pi/2, \pi/2, 3\pi/2,$)
+tan(x) tangent (x shall not be:, $-\pi/2, \pi/2, 3\pi/2,$ )

 asin(x) inverse sine $(-1 \le x \le 1)$

-acos(x) inverse cosine $(-1 \le x \le 1)$
+$a\cos(x)$ inverse cosine $(-1 \le x \le 1)$

-atan(x) inverse tangent

-atan2(x,y) four quadrant inverse tangent
+atan (x) inverse tangent

+atan2( $y$ , $x$ ) the atan2( $y$ , $x$ ) function calculates the principal value of the arc tangent of $y/x$ , using the signs

+of the two arguments to determine the quadrant of the result

 sinh(x) hyperbolic sine

-cosh(x) hyperbolic cosine
+$\cosh(x)$ hyperbolic cosine

 tanh(x) hyperbolic tangent

 exp(x) exponential, base e

-log(x) natural (base e) logarithm (x > 0)
+log(x) natural (base $e$ ) logarithm ( $x > 0$ )

-log10(x) base 10 logarithm ($x > 0$)
+log10(x) base 10 logarithm ( $x > 0$ )

 3.7.2 Derivative and Special Purpose Operators with Function Syntax der(expr) The time derivative of expr.
-If the expression $expr$ is a scalar it needs to be a subtype of Real.
+If the expression expr is a scalar it needs to be a subtype of Real.
 The expression and all its subexpressions must be differentiable.
-If $expr$ is an array, the operator is applied to all elements of the array.
-For non-scalar arguments the function is vectorized according to Section 12.4.6.
+If expr is an array, the operator is applied to all elements of the array.
+For non-scalar arguments the function is vectorized according to Section 10.6.12.
 [For Real parameters and constants the result is a zero scalar or array of the same size as the variable.] delay(expr,delayTime, delayMax) delay(expr,delayTime) Returns: expr(time-delayTime) for time>time.start + delayTime and expr(time.start) for time <= time.start + delayTime.
 The arguments, i.e., expr, delayTime and delayMax, need to be subtypes of Real.
 DelayMax needs to be additionally a parameter expression.
 The following relation shall hold: 0 <= delayTime <= delayMax, otherwise an error occurs.
 If delayMax is not supplied in the argument list, delayTime need to be a parameter expression.
 See also Section 3.7.2.1.
-For non-scalar arguments the function is vectorized according to Section 12.4.6. cardinality(c) [This is a deprecated operator.
-It should no longer be used, since it will be removed in one of the next Modelica releases.]
-Returns the number of (inside and outside) occurrences of connector instance c in a connect-equation as an Integer number.
+For non-scalar arguments the function is vectorized according to Section 10.6.12. cardinality(c) [ This is a deprecated operator.
+It should no longer be used, since it will be removed in one of the next Modelica releases. ] Returns the number of (inside and outside) occurrences of connector instance c in a connect-equation as an Integer number.
 See also Section 3.7.2.2. homotopy(actual=actual, simplified=simplified) The scalar expressions "actual" and "simplified" are subtypes of Real.
 A Modelica translator should map this operator into either of the two forms: 1.
 Returns "actual" [a trivial implementation].
 2. In order to solve algebraic systems of equations, the operator might during the solution process return a combination of the two arguments, ending at actual, [e.g., actuallambda + simplified(1-lambda), where lambda is a homotopy parameter going from 0 to 1].
 The solution must fulfill the equations for homotopy returning "actual".
-See also Section 3.7.2.3.
-For non-scalar arguments the function is vectorized according to Section 12.4.6.